Children, adolescents, adults, couples, families, groups.

 I am also trained in a number of evidence-based parenting programmes and managed a London service for over 10 years which was the largest regional provider of these programmes.
 This includes accreditation in Incredible Years (Webster Stratton), Strengthening Families Strengthening Communities, Triple P (Individual, Group, Teen, Stepping Stones, Enhanced, Pathways), Parenting with Love and Limits (high risk teenagers).

-My therapeutic preference is systemic yet I also work across a range of therapeutic modalities.
+My therapeutic preference is systemic and psychodynamic yet I also work across a range of therapeutic modalities.
 Most importantly I believe in respectful practice that “fits” children, young people and families’ lived experience and values their resources and strengths.
 Relationships are at the heart of my practice, theoretical underpinnings and personal philosophy.
 Sometimes short term interventions can be very effective and for other difficulties, more long term therapy would be indicated.
 Psychotherapy is a very powerful and at times difficult, process.
 It often brings about rewarding and striking changes.
 Most people notice improvements in both individual and wider quality of life; that is, you may notice changes in your school, family or work life.

 Registrations and Professional Memberships